-Students can earn the full credit for Section Participation by attending 7 or more weeks of discussion sections among the total of 8 or 9 discussion sections.
-Note that you will not have a discussion section on the exam dates.
+Students can earn the full credit for Section Participation by attending 7 or more weeks of discussion sections throughout the whole 10-week quarter.
 That means, if you happen to miss a section due to an emergency, that will not affect your final grade.
-Students may not use "drop the lowest TWO" when they cannot attend a discussion section for any reason including illness and family emergencies.
+Students may not use "drop the lowest three" when they cannot attend a discussion section for any reason including illness and family emergencies.
 Plan your quarter accordingly, so you can keep this opportunity for an emergency.